aquilesC/aquiles.me/content/Extracellular Vesicle.md

-Extracellular Vesicles (shortened as EV's) are sub-micron sized particles which have an enclosing membrane.
+Extracellular Vesicles (shortened as [[EV]]'s) are sub-micron sized particles which have an enclosing membrane.
 They are one mechanism for inter-cellular communication.
 They are composed of lipids and proteins, and there may be nucleic acid inside (the *cargo*)[@libregts2018].

 Extracellular vesicles were initially called nanovesicles, and they belong to one of three different categories based on their biogenesis:[@pedrioli2021, @elsharkasy2020]